sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 Identifier for the resource.
 * agencyID - *String* *optional*.
 ID of the agency maintaining this resource.
 * version - *String* *optional*.
 Version of this resource.
-By default, the artefact is not versioned.
+Can be a legacy version with two version parts (e.g. '1.0') for fully mutable artefacts, or a semantic version according to SDMX versioning rules with 3 parts (e.g. '1.0.0') for immutable artefacts or with 4 parts (e.g. '1.0.0-draft') for artefacts allowed to change within a certain scope.
 * name - *String* *optional*.
 Human-readable (best-language-match) name of the resource.
 * names - *Object* *optional*.
 Human-readable localised *[names](#names)* of the resource.
 * description - *String* *optional*.
 Human-readable (best-language-match) description of the resource.